 Frosted Fire Press is the publishing house of Cheltenham Poetry Festival.
 We promote poetry through online workshops, reading events, open mics, book launches, competitions, and this ezine.
 Our publishing focuses on exciting, emerging names as well as acclaimed, established poets.

-Huge thanks to Howard Timms for managing and sponsoring Frosted Fire Press and wildfire words.
+Huge thanks to Howard Timms for managing and sponsoring Frosted Fire Press and wildfire words ezine on this website.

 Anna Saunders, Founder and Executive Director of Cheltenham Poetry Festival.